LukeShirnia/out-of-memory/README.md

 ..* Ubuntu 14.04LTS

-Testing for Debian and Ubuntu to commence shortly
+Testing on Ubuntu and Debian ongoing.